lokanandk/spicem/README.md

 ## Contact

-Developed by a Senior Scientist at the Genome Institute of Singapore (GIS), Agency for Science, Technology and Research (A*STAR).
+Lokanand Koduru, Senior Scientist at the Genome Institute of Singapore (GIS), Agency for Science, Technology and Research (A*STAR).